LINGLI97/HNSN/README.md

 ## Datasets
-We provide 12 bipartite graph datasets and 3 tripartite datasets, see the details in the table .
+We provide 12 bipartite graph datasets and 3 tripartite datasets, see the details in the table and download them from [here](https://drive.google.com/file/d/1gcWFnSrMis6G15vgxjowHwjN2_aLXOlY/view?usp=sharing).

 | Datasets                      | filename                  |
 |-------------------------------|---------------------------|